maheshwarir2128-commits/Comfortnet__/README.md

 > **From real-time monitoring to proactive infrastructure intelligence.**

 ComfortNet is a software prototype for intelligent monitoring of connected infrastructure.
-It combines real-time telemetry, environmental monitoring, system-health analytics, a digital-twin-style dashboard, deterministic failure scenarios, and a predictive-maintenance ML prototype into a single platform.
+It combines real-time telemetry, environmental monitoring, system-health analytics, a digital-twin-style dashboard, deterministic failure scenarios, and a predictive-maintenance ML prototype into a single platform that is attached in a **REAL* tree to collab tree (core pillar of sustainability) with technology*.

 ---